flucoma/flucoma-docs/doc/BufCompose.rst

    A utility for manipulating the contents of buffers.

 :discussion:
    This object is the swiss army knife for manipulating buffers and their contents.
-By specifing ranges of samples and channels to copy, as well as destination and source gains it can provide a powerful interface for performing actions such as a Left/Right to Mid/Side conversion and mixing down multichannel audio
+By specifying ranges of samples and channels to copy, as well as destination and source gains it can provide a powerful interface for performing actions such as a Left/Right to Mid/Side conversion and mixing down multichannel audio

 :process: This method triggers the compositing.